MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 To configure tiered storage, the storage can be directly attached to the DPM server or it can be from the external storage like SAN.
 The combination of directly attached storage and external storage can also be used.

-Here are the possible storage combinations that are supported in both Physical DPM server or Virtual DPM Server scenario.
+Here are the possible storage combinations that are supported in both physical DPM server or virtual DPM Server scenario.

 - SSD and HDD directly attached to DPM Server
 - SSD and HDD from external storage